Max Friberg.

 Do you think you have more in you scoring wise in the playoffs?

 – I don’t think we should talk in those terms.
-My attitude regarding points leagues here and there, both in the regular season and playoffs… it’s all about us winning and that becomes even clearer now that the playoffs are starting.
+My attitude regarding points leagues here and there, both in the regular season and playoffs… it’s all regarding us winning and that becomes even clearer now that the playoffs are starting.
 You only count victories.
 Then it doesn’t matter who scores the goals or who is decisive.
 It is the victories that count and it is positive that many in this team contribute.

 Skellefteå’s Oscar Lindberg won the SHL’s scoring league with 51 points in 50 games.

-READ MORE: Roger Rönnberg’s killer comment to Max Friberg after the recordREAD MORE: Premium 50 best players in the SHL during the 23/24 seasonREAD MORE: Premium Sanny’s tips and analysis for the quarter-finals of the 2024 SC play-offs
+READ MORE: Roger Rönnberg’s killer comment to Max Friberg following the recordREAD MORE: Premium 50 best players in the SHL during the 23/24 seasonREAD MORE: Premium Sanny’s tips and analysis for the quarter-finals of the 2024 SC play-offs